nebelgrau77/Conway-s_Game_of_Life_Rust/readme.md

 It follows the rules of the game as described here: https://en.wikipedia.org/wiki/Conway's_Game_of_Life and here: http://rosettacode.org/wiki/Conway's_Game_of_Life

 It starts with a randomly generated white noise pattern, which slowly dissolves.
-Problem: currently it's the same every time, as the RNG starts with the exact same seed.
-Need to implement a "seedless" solution, or use some random value, e.g. read with ADC, as a seed.
+The initial seed for the RNG is taken from the internal temperature sensor

 Will restart after a 1000 generations.

-The code needs some refactoring.
-It's not as modular as the MicroPython code at the moment.